Bedroom and Body Temps: What’s the Ideal Temperature for Baby?

 According to Margaret Buxton, a certified nurse midwife with Baby+Co, “It’s best to dress baby in layers of clothing you would be comfortable in.
 In a typical home setting with the temperature set at 70 degrees, one layer of cotton clothing will be enough.
 If you’re outside and need a jacket, so will baby!
 It’s also important to remember that a baby’s head is larger in proportion to their body and is a source of heat loss, so adding a hat on a cold day is always a good idea for your little one.”

 We’ll be the first ones to admit that dressing toddlers for any weather can be quite the challenge.
 They tend to lean toward rain boots on sunny days and bathing suits in the middle of winter.
 And most kids at this age universally reject coats.
 But try not to sweat it (no pun intended).
 In general, toddlers play hard and may not need to be as bundled as babies.
-When it’s chilly, try dressing your coat-resisting toddler in layers, like an undershirt, t-shirt and sweater, in order to keep him as warm as he’ll allow.
+When it’s chilly, try dressing your coat-resisting toddler in layers, like an undershirt, t-shirt and sweater, in order to keep them as warm as they’ll allow.

 Dressing baby at night